-When ripping through on Interstate 80, it’s pretty much impossible to miss the famed Wendover Will, a 50-foot-tall neon cowboy welcoming you into the city of West Wendover.
-As the formal greeter, wrangling in road weary travelers, he pretty much sets the tone for any visit to this friendly community.
-With top-name entertainment lighting up the stage at exciting casinos and its veritable barrage of gaming, dining and lodging, choices, there’s a lot to take advantage of in West Wendover.
+When ripping through on Interstate 80—or as we like to call it, the #CowboyCorridor—it’s pretty much impossible to miss the famed Wendover Will, a 50-foot-tall neon cowboy welcoming you into the city of West Wendover.
+As Wendover’s formal greeter, wrangling in road-weary travelers, he pretty much sets the tone for any visit to this friendly community.
+With top-name entertainment lighting up the stage at exciting casinos and its veritable barrage of gaming, dining, and lodging choices, there’s a lot to take advantage of in Wendover, Nevada.

-The bustling city is home to five casinos, and the Peppermill, Montego Bay, Rainbow, Red Garter and Nugget casino-hotels offer no shortage of slots, games and restaurants.
-The Peppermill hosts headliner entertainment like Jay Leno, Wynona and Clint Black, while the Montego Bay Spa is just the place for body treatments and massages.
-Outside of the casinos, the friendly town hosts many community events around holidays as well as car shows, air shows and thrilling speed events at the nearby salt flats too.
+The bustling city is home to five casinos: The Peppermill, Montego Bay, Rainbow, Red Garter, and the Wendover Nugget.
+These exciting casino-hotels offer no shortage of slots, games, and restaurants.
+The Peppermill Concert Hall hosts headliner entertainment like Jay Leno, Wynona and Clint Black, while the Montego Bay Spa is just the place for body treatments and massages.
+Outside of the casinos, the friendly town hosts many community events around holidays as well as car shows, air shows, and thrilling speed events at the nearby salt flats, too.

 Beyond the city life, there are tons of things to keep you busy.
-Many visitors to West Wendover make the town their home base for exploring the wilds of Nevada and Utah.
-Some of the most popular activities include hiking, mountain biking, horseback riding and ATV touring, but there is truly no end to the recreational splendor around these parts.
+Many visitors to West Wendover, NV, make the town their home base for exploring the wilds of Nevada and Utah.
+Wildlife lovers and birdwatchers flock to the region, especially around the Goshute Mountain Range, to witness the “Highway of Raptors,” one of the most important raptor flyways in the U.S. Meanwhile, recreationalists show up for the hiking, mountain biking, horseback riding, and ATV touring, but there is indeed no end to the recreational splendor around these parts.